 Now you can start your test.
 Turn on the Enable test option.
 Click Save Settings.

 To be able to track products’ performance and see the most important ecommerce metrics right in the add-on settings, you need to install the GA Enhanced Ecommerce add-on created by AliDropship.

 You can download it for free from here.

-See this guide if you wan to learn more about the add-on.
+Consult this guide if you want to learn more about the add-on.